Do you ever need to give advice? Using helping verbs well can help you suggest changes tactfully.

 Questions need a helping verb before the main verb in almost every case.
 Often the auxiliary verb will be ‘do’ (or ‘does’ or ‘did’), followed by a verb in the base or infinitive form.

-For something going on right now or planned for the future, you might use the verb ‘be’ (‘is,’ ‘are,’ ‘was, ‘were’), with the main verb in the –ing form.
-These three verbs DO change form.
-If you would like more detailed explanations, see Question Formation, The Verb To Be, and Past and Present Perfect Tense Use.
+If something is going on right now or planned for the future, you might use a continuous tense.
+Then the helping verb is ‘be’ (‘is,’ ‘are,’ ‘was, or ‘were’) and the main verb will be in its –ing form.

 · “Don’t eat or drink anything after midnight.
 Your stomach needs to be empty for surgery.
 It’s a safety precaution.”